BGI-Qingdao/MetaTrass/README.md

 		|1011|2149385|
 		|1013|2260187|

-      * Please note that the genome size table file without any headline. :warning: :warning: :warning:
+      * Please note that the genome size table file without any header line. :warning: :warning: :warning:

 How to run:
 ---